PanchoPuma/Test-your-js-coding-skils/README.md

 ## Description

-This repository contains a password generator (between 8-128 characters); which is designed to include lowercase, uppercase, numeric, and/or special characters based on the user's preference.
+This repository contains a quiz that is designed to test your knowledge of JavaScript.
+The scores are stored in the browser to be viewed later or to clear them if needed.
+The scores increase by 10 when asnwering correctly.

+This is also a timed quiz.
+The timer starts at 60 seconds an the time also decreses by 10 seconds due to incorrect answers.

 ## Screenshots